vidishsirdesai/video_streaming_platforms_hld/README.md

 # Agenda
-This document aims to develop the said system, while describing the principles of high level design.
+This document aims to develop the high level design of the said system, while describing the principles of high level design.

 # What is High Level Design?